ahmet-ergul/Cogwheel/README.md

 A node-based visual factory planner for Minecraft 1.21.1 NeoForge — think "n8n for modded Minecraft."
 Plan your Create-mod factories (and any other recipe-driven mod) as a graph on a canvas before you build them in the world.

-**Status: pre-alpha.** Phase 0 (mod skeleton) only.
-The screen is empty; the canvas, recipe index, and solver land in later phases.

 ## Requirements

 - Minecraft `1.21.1`